-Table - Specified additional uses for zoned land in Scheme area (clause 19)
+Table-Specified additional uses for zoned land in Scheme area (clause 19)

-No. Description of land Additional use Conditions A1 Portion of Lot 2 Crooked Brook Road and Lot 6 Dillon Road, Crooked Brook Abattoir (D use) Industry (D use) Nil A2 Crooked Brook (D use) Lots 1, 226 to 230 and 271 to 276 Eaton Drive, Eaton Lots 231, 232, 248, 249, 277 and 249 Hough Place, Eaton Lots 44 to 53, 101, 102 and 135 to 139 Recreation Drive, Eaton Lot 134 Finch Way, Eaton Child care premise (D use) Consulting rooms (D use) Medical centre (A use) Office (D use) Serviced apartment (A use) Lots 133 to 138 Blue Wren Drive, Nil 1.
-The Industry use is limited to "mobile crushing plant".
-2. Where suitable alternatives do not exist, A3 Lot 9 Hynes Road, Waterloo Funeral Parlour (D use) Nil A4 Lot 10 Temple Rd, Picton East Warehouse/Storage (D use) Industry (A use) crushing plant".

-southern boundaries.
-6. In considering any application, the local government shall have due regard to any relevant issues raised in the s.16(e) Advice on areas of conservation significance in the Preston Industrial Parks, (EPA Bulletin 1282).
+No. Description of land Additional use nd in Scheme area (clause 19) Conditions A1 Portion of Lot 2 Crooked Brook Road and Lot 6 Dillon Road, Crooked Brook Abattoir (D use) Industry (D use) Nil A2 Lots 1, 226 to 230 and 271 to 276 Eaton Drive, Eaton Lots 231, 232, 248, 249, 277 and 249 Hough Place, Eaton Lots 44 to 53, 101, 102 and 135 to 139 Recreation Drive, Eaton Lot 134 Finch Way, Eaton Lots 133 to 138 Blue Wren Drive, Eaton Art gallery (D use) Child care premises (D use) Consulting rooms (D use) Medical centre (A use) Office (D use) Serviced apartment (A use) Nil A3 Lot 9 Hynes Road, Waterloo Funeral Parlour (D use) Nil A4 Lot 10 Temple Rd, Picton East Warehouse/Storage (D use) Industry (A use) The Industry use is limited to "mobile crushing plant".
+Where suitable alternatives do not exist, vegetation and flora and fauna habitat surveys may be required to determine where development could occur with the least possible impact.
+Surveys should be undertaken in accordance with the applicable EPA technical guidance.
+Stored items must achieve the following setback distances- An average of 5m from the western boundary.
+A minimum of 5m from northern boundary A minimum of 20m from eastern and southern boundaries.
+In considering any application, the local government shall have due regard to any relevant issues raised in the s.16(e) Advice on areas of conservation significance in the Preston Industrial Parks, (EPA Bulletin 1282).